gitmanforever/Tutor.ai-for-Hackazards-Hackathon/README.md

 ### Team Members:

-- Archit Saxena -  lead
+- Archit Saxena -  Lead
 - Shreyash Srivastva  - Developer
 - Dishambha Aswasthi - Designer
 - Pranab Tiwari - Editing
-*(Add links if you want)*

 ### Your Approach:
 Chose this problem to bridge the accessibility gap in education.
 Focused on overcoming challenges like dyslexia-friendly content design and offline access in low-connectivity areas.
 Pivoted from a basic note-taker app to a full-fledged learning platform after brainstorming around rural accessibility and engagement strategies.

 ---